ElluIFX/DP100-PyQt5-GUI/readme_EN.md

 Although the following text says that this project requires buying a module, if you already have an STM32 + NRF24L01 combo, you can easily port this project to your device by simply modifying cubemx.
 This is the only advantage of using the HAL library.

-I won't include the specific circuit that I reverse-engineered here; you can directly refer to the pin definitions in cubemx.
+I won't include the specific circuit I reverse-engineered here; you can directly refer to the pin definitions in cubemx.

 ### Prerequisite